Chermoula Recipe: Moroccan Herb Sauce (2 Ways)

 - Saffron (optional)

-Your choices are the easy way OR the elbow grease method.
+There are two ways to make this recipe: the easy way OR the elbow grease method.
 The easy way takes advantage of some cool kitchen gadgets and the elbow grease method is done in a mortar and pestle with your own muscle and brute force.
-If you’re looking for a workout, the elbow grease method is a good one.
+If you’re looking for a workout,the elbow grease method is a good one.

 For the easy way, you’ll need a spice grinder or coffee grinder that’s been well cleaned of any coffee residue.
 I actually have two coffee grinders (one just for coffee and the other exclusively for grinding spices) and if you like to play with spices, I’d recommend having one grinder dedicated to that purpose.